Ample completions of OMs and CUOMs: Discussion

-{\bf Acknowledgements.} This work was supported by ANR project DISTANCIA, ANR-17-CE40-0015.
+{\bf Acknowledgements.} We are grateful to the anonymous referees for useful comments and improvements.
+This work was supported by ANR project DISTANCIA, ANR-17-CE40-0015.
 The second author was partially supported by the Spanish \emph{Ministerio de Ciencia, Innovaci\'on y Universidades} through grants RYC-2017-22701 and PID2019-104844GB-I00.